 Call Stephens, Anderson & Cummings at (877) 920-9009 to schedule a free consultation.

 All too often, the suffering victims endure after an accident extends beyond their physical injuries.
 Many victims experience financial burdens from costly medical treatment and a loss of income while recovering from an injury.

 If you have suffered financial losses after being injured in an accident, our personal injury lawyers in Fort Worth will commit to helping you obtain the compensation you deserve.
-We understand that no amount of money can make up for the pain and loss you have experienced.
+At Stephens, Anderson & Cummings, we understand that no amount of money can make up for the pain and loss you have experienced.
 However, there are various forms of compensation we may be able to obtain, including:

 - Past and future medical treatment

 - Lost wages